linxinshi/EntityRetrievalQGR/README.md

 # Entity Retrieval via Query Graph Inference
-(in progress of organizing the whole projects)
+(in progress of cleaning the project)

 This repository contains resources developed within the following manuscript: